|« PreviousNext »|

 Master Workers are Workers who have demonstrated the ability to provide successful results for specific types of tasks across multiple Requesters on the Mechanical Turk Marketplace.
-Mechanical Turk currently offers Master Workers in Photo Moderation and Categorization, but you can ask them to do any type of HIT.
+Mechanical Turk offers Master Workers in Photo Moderation and Categorization, but you can ask them to do any type of HIT.

 Workers submit responses for assignments.
 If you approve their work, Mechanical Turk transfers the HIT reward from your Mechanical Turk account to their Amazon Payments accounts.
 Workers don't get paid if you reject their work.

 When you post a batch of HITs, you agree to approve or reject work by a specified deadline.
-If that deadline passes, Mechanical Turk automatically approves the assignments and pays the Workers who submitted work.
+If that deadline passes, Mechanical Turk approves the assignments and pays the Workers who submitted work.

-Amazon Mechanical Turk automatically processes payment of the reward to the Worker once you approve the assignment.
+Amazon Mechanical Turk processes payment of the reward to the Worker after you approve the assignment.
 Amazon Mechanical Turk transfers the reward from your Amazon.com account to the Worker's Amazon.com account.
 Before you can post your batch of HITs, you must have enough money in your account to pay for all of the work.
 You can deposit or withdraw funds from your Mechanical Turk account at any time using the Requester website (http://requester.mturk.amazon.com/).